UB Distinguished Professor

 Big Data; Access and Equity; International Education; Educational Policy; Large-Scale Assessment and Research; Leadership; STEM education; Higher Education; Race, Inequality, and Education; Social Justice; Psychometrics; Quantitative Research Methods; Program Evaluation; Social and Emotional Development

-Jaekyung Lee, (University of Chicago, PhD), is a professor and former dean of education at the University at Buffalo, SUNY.
+Jaekyung Lee, (University of Chicago, PhD), is a UB Distinguished Professor and former Dean of the Graduate School of Education at the University at Buffalo, SUNY.
 Being an advocate for whole-child/youth development and universal learning rights, Lee specializes in educational policy research, assessment and evaluation with focus on the issues of educational equity and accountability.
 His research is aimed at improving evidence-based policies and practices towards closing the inequalities of education opportunities and achievement/well-being gaps among disadvantaged and marginalized students across the world.
-Lee is the author/editor of books, including "The Anatomy of Achievement Gaps: Why and How American Education is Losing (But Can Still Win) the War on Underachievement" (Oxford University Press, 2016) and "Centering Whole-Child Development in Global Education Reform: International Perspectives on Agendas for Educational Equity and Quality" (Routledge, 2022).